ploomber/sklearn-evaluation/docs/quickstart/regression.md

 Another diagnostic tool to analyse the regression model is the prediction error plot.
 This plot visualises the observed target values against the values predicted by the model.
 The closer the best fit and the identity lines, the better the correlation between the predicted and the actual outcome.

+From the below plot we can see there is a fairly small deviation between the best fit and the identity lines, hence the model performance is good.
 ```{code-cell} ipython3
 plot.prediction_error(y_test, y_pred)
 ```